ssup3r/Banking-System/README.md

-# Banking-System
+# SupaBank

-Banking Management System for me to learn thing such as Secured Login/Register system, SQL, databases, and maybe oauth
+### A Banking Management System Hobby Project aim to help me practicing and enhancing my Python and other skills.

+### Planning on Implementing: Secure Login-Register System, Web Interface (probably), Databases, and more stuff such as money system!

+## This is a Hobby project btw!
+Not planning to create a real life replica of banking system.